Find Urgent Care today

 • Diagnosis of a stroke involves medical history assessment, physical examination, and imaging tests, and treatment varies depending on the type of stroke, with rehabilitation being a key part of recovery.

-Brain strokes, also known as brain attacks, occur when something obstructs the blood supply to a part of the brain or when a blood vessel in the brain ruptures, according to the Mayo Clinic.
-This is a medical emergency can have serious and sometimes fatal consequences.
+Brain strokes, also known as brain attacks, occur when something obstructs the blood supply to a part of the brain or when a blood vessel in the brain ruptures, according to the NIH.
+This is a medical emergency that can have serious and sometimes fatal consequences.
 Continue reading to learn more about the causes, symptoms, and stroke treatment options for brain strokes, as well as the importance of recognizing the signs and where to seek prompt medical attention.

 Brain Stroke: Symptoms, Causes, Treatments and Prevention